New Identities from a Combinatorial Approach to Generalized Fibonacci and Generalized Lucas Numbers: Main results

 \begin{proof} The number of tilings enumerated by $F(k,n+k)$ ending with $k$ or more white squares is equal to $F(k, n + k - k) = F(k,n)$.
+Indeed, removing $k$ of the last white squares we are left with tilings counted by $F(k,n)$.
 The remaining tilings end with $i$ white squares, where $0 \leq i \leq k-1$.
-Removing these $i$ white squares together with the last rectangle, we see that the number of such tilings is equal to $F(k, n+k - k - i) = F(k, n - i)$.
+Removing these $i$ white squares together with the last rectangle, we see that the number of such tilings is equal to $F(k, n\!+\!k\! -\! (k\! +\! i)) = F(k, n\! -\! i)$.
 Hence, adding these numbers we obtain \eqref{i7}. \end{proof}

-We present now an immediate consequence of this theorem.
-Adding $F(k, n-k)$ to both sides of \eqref{i7} we get